My mums zaatar chicken is unrivalled in its deliciousness because her recipe brings out the tanginess of the zaatar without scorching it.

 - 1 onion

-- 1 tablespoon of regular olive oil or a good drizzle
+- 2 tablespoon of mild olive oil (good drizzle)

 - 2 tablespoon lemon juice